 For lodging, Booking.com remains the best, cheapest, way to find both hotels and flats (with Expedia ranking a close 2nd.)
 Visit our full list of gay-friendly places to stay in Rio de Janeiro by clicking on the link below.

 Hopefully, you can arrive before Carnival week (and stay after.)
 By January, Rio will be in full swing.
 Visit any of the gay bars and clubs on our list and you will find a good time.
-Click below for the full calendar of events from Carnival 2019.
+Click below the full calendar of events from Carnival 2019.
 It will give you an idea of what to expect in 2020.

 Gay Block Parties?
 LGBT-Friendly Blocos